JTSDK/jtsdk64-tools/docs/msys2/overview.md

->Under Development
+>Under Construction

-This section will discuss using MSYS2 for compiling Hamlib.
+This section will discuss various aspects of using MSYS2 and compiling Hamlib.